-Rhubarb is tricked into growing early by being planted inside in warm, dark sheds.
-Most famous for this practice are the farms in the ‘Yorkshire Triangle’, an area of nine square miles in West Yorkshire.
-The resulting rhubarb is a brighter pink and a little sweeter than the maincrop variety.
+Rhubarb is tricked into growing early during the winter by being planted inside warm, dark sheds.
+Most famous for this practice are the farms in the Yorkshire Triangle, an area of nine square miles in West Yorkshire.
+The resulting rhubarb is a bright pink and a little sweeter than the maincrop variety.
 As with all rhubarb, do not eat the leaves as these are poisonous.
-This recipe for rhubarb cordial is great with sparkling water as a refreshing non-alcoholic party fizz.
+This recipe for rhubarb cordial is great with sparkling water for a refreshing non-alcoholic party fizz.

 Look for firm stems of rhubarb, free of breaks and blemishes.
 To store, keep it loosely wrapped in the fridge to stop it drying out.
 Don’t seal it up too tightly as it will overripen and deteriorate.

 Check out more seasonal recipes